-Description for Adobe Illustrator CC
+Description of Adobe Illustrator CC:

 Adobe Illustrator is a vector graphics editor developed and marketed by Adobe Systems.

 The latest version, Illustrator CC, is the seventeenth generation in the product line.